MysteriousGuardian/Blackridge-CTF/chapters/2_ftp.md

 To obtain the login details for blr_admin account and proceed to Chapter 3, you will need to find the login details on the staff website.

-Anyways, this is how the anonymous folder looks like:
+Anyways, this is how the anonymous folder looks like: <br>
 <img src=/images/ftp4.png>

 And this is how the blr_admin folder looks like (note: these are folders, the text files are inside the folders):